Steve Outtrim

 Steve Outtrim (born 1973) is a technology entrepreneur from New Zealand.
 He is best known for his success in the early "dot com years" of the Internet, as the creator of Sausage Software and its flagship product, the HotDog Web Editor.
-He has also founded software company Urbanise and environment solutions company ekoLiving and is the former owner of nutraceutical company Aussie Bodies.
+He has also founded software company Urbanise and domestic energy conservation company ekoLiving, and is the former owner of nutraceutical company Aussie Bodies.
 He is the editor and main writer of Burners.me, a website that discusses Burning Man culture.